hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

  * Not all LaTeX math is supported by MathJax.
 Some legal LaTeX math might give MathJax problems - then one has to rewrite the expression to find a syntax that works both with LaTeX and MathJax.

+ * Use `doconce spellcheck *.do.txt` to automatically spellcheck files.

+ * Avoid page references and footnotes.

 <!-- !split -->
 ## Writing tips for sphinx and other formats